RosettaCommons/documentation/application_documentation/antibody/RosettaAntibodyDesign.md

 **Example 1**

 Here, we want to set the protocol to optimize the interface energy during Monte Carlo instead of total energy.
-The interface energy is calculated by the [[InterfaceAnalyzerMover]] through a specialized MonteCarlo called **MonteCarloInterface**.
-This is useful to improve binding energy and will result in better interface energies.
+The interface energy is calculated by the [[InterfaceAnalyzerMover]] through a specialized MonteCarlo called **MonteCarloInterface**.   **This is useful to improve binding energy and will result in better interface energies**.
 Resulting models should still be pruned for high total energy.
-This was benchmarked in the paper - so please see it for more information.
+This was benchmarked in the paper, and has been used for real-life designs after - so please see it for more information.

 ```
 antibody_designer.macosclangrelease -s my_ab.pdb -primary_cdrs H3 \